mimergel/SAP_Product_Copilot/README copy.md

     - Username e.g.: S001234567
     - Password: xxxxxxxxxx (Note: during preview only basic authentication is available)

- - Now after refreshing and entering the ODATA connection reference you can proceed to import the solution.
+    Then press "import"

     ![Create Odata Connection](images/create-connection2.jpg) <br>

+- Save the Flow
+- "Turn on" the flow.
+- In case you're insterested to understand each step in the flow: [Description of the Flow](flow/README.md)

 ## Adapt the HTTP Connector in the Flow